-Most of the songs for their major-label debut had been written prior to Atlantic's involvement with the band, and the presence of Barocas solidified what Robbins referred to as a "mystical communication" within the band.
-With the help of Ted Nicely, Jawbox recorded For Your Own Special Sweetheart, a phenomenal record that easily stands as one of the best releases to come out of the fertile D.C. scene of the '80s and '90s.
-A thoroughly excellent recording from top to toe, its genesis was surely aided by the increased studio time Jawbox had due to their major-label contract.
-An onslaught of touring surrounded the release of Sweetheart (the band regularly toured eight months a year), exposing the band to its regular crowds and some new ones, thanks to an opening stretch with labelmates Stone Temple Pilots.
-Minimal MTV rotation for a couple videos introduced Jawbox to a select few, but the record went shamefully unnoticed outside of the usual indie community.
+Most of the songs for their major-label debut had been written prior to Atlantic's involvement, and the presence of Barocas solidified what Robbins referred to as a "mystical communication" within the band.
+With help from Fugazi and Shudder to Think producer Ted Niceley, Jawbox recorded For Your Own Special Sweetheart, a phenomenal album that easily stands as one of the best releases to come out of the fertile D.C. scene of the '80s and '90s.
+Its genesis was surely aided by increased studio time.
+Extensive touring surrounded its release -- the band regularly toured eight months a year -- and exposed them to the regular crowds, as well as some new ones, thanks to a stretch of dates as the opener for labelmates Stone Temple Pilots.
+Minimal MTV rotation for "Savory" and "Cooling Card" introduced Jawbox to some nocturnal viewers, but the album otherwise went unnoticed outside the usual indie community.

-Jawbox recorded their fourth LP in the winter of 1995-1996 with John Agnello, who had worked with everyone from Earth, Wind & Fire to Chavez.
-A somewhat glossy sheen pervades Jawbox, but the incessant touring gave way to a band whose members might just be capable of playing magically together in their sleep.
-Thankfully, the record is still the work of a vital, passionate band.
-The songs are nearly as good as those on Sweetheart, but the polished sound sacrifices some of the blood and sweat that likely went into the recording.
-If it was an attempt to be more accessible to radio, it didn't work; despite the customary critical approval, Jawbox went DOA in the shops with unfamiliar consumers.
+Jawbox recorded their fourth album in the winter of 1995-1996 with John Agnello, who had worked with everyone from Earth, Wind & Fire to Chavez.
+A somewhat glossy sheen pervaded the self-titled set, released in July 1996 on Atlantic's short-lived TAG subsidiary.
+The songs were nearly as good as those of Sweetheart, and were clearly the work of a vital, passionate band, but the sound lacked the Sweetheart's exhilarating abrasiveness.
+If it was an attempt to be more accessible to radio, it didn't work.
+Despite customary critical approval, album four was unable to gain commercial traction.